ReubenSantoso/Dark_Triad_Research/README.md

 Glassdoor: Employee-submitted company reviews are used to quantify public sentiment and possible red flags in workplace culture.

-Financial Data: Extracted directly from the income statement tables in 10-K/Q documents across a 10+ year period.

-Misconduct Database: A manually collected external dataset used to validate companies with incomplete or missing filing data from the SEC.

 The ultimate goal is to surface patterns between leadership communication, financial trajectory, and internal company culture, providing a data-driven lens into leadership accountability in high-profile firms.

 # Challenges